Service and Philanthropy

 Vice President of Community Service

-Last but not least, feel free to reach out with any questions about DSP or our Chapter’s Community Service Pillar.
+Please feel free to reach out to me by email with any questions or ideas lamstadt@wisc.edu

 Vice President of Community Service